Investors’ Faith in Southern Copper Corporation (SCCO) could reap rewards if they hold on for the long haul

 Sponsored

-Further, it is important to consider SCCO stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.06.SCCO’s price to book ratio for the most recent quarter was 5.74, resulting in an 18.68 price to cash per share for the period.
+Further, it is important to consider SCCO stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.32.SCCO’s price to book ratio for the most recent quarter was 6.17, resulting in an 19.89 price to cash per share for the period.

 How does Southern Copper Corporation (SCCO) stock rate among analysts?
 Buy, sell, or hold?